jianwei-liu93/Tutorial_1/README.md

 | Ours   | 83.6 %    |

 ## Task 3.
-Point cloud auto-Encoding
+Point Cloud Auto-Encoding
 **_success condition: You will get the perfect score if you achieve chamfer distance lower than 0.005 on the test set._**
 ![image](Figure/ae.png)